 - All the soft fruit should have been harvested by now.
 Maybe make into jam.

 - Continue deadheading flowers.
-Plants such as Cosmos, California Poppies and Sweet Peas really respond to this.
+Plants such as cosmos, California poppies, dahlias, roses and sweet peas really respond to this.
 It also extends the flowering season.
 Continue to feed pots and tubs with a liquid such as seaweed.
 Tomato food is also perfect for flowers.

 - Water, if necessary, sparingly.
 Quite often it’s not required on the west coast of Scotland.
 Pots may need watering though.
 Watering in a dry spell should be done infrequently but thoroughly.
 Waste washing up water can be used.
 The washing up liquid acts as wetting agent.